carl24k/fight-churn/README.md

 <a name="metrics"/>

-## 3 Calculating Metrics with the Framework
+## 3 EXTRAS: Calculating Metrics with a Framework

+**Note that the code described in this section is not part of the book, Fighting Churn With Data.
+It is an extra example of code that the author used in his case studies. **

+- The code described in this section is under the `extras` foder in the repository.

 Running the code listing by listing is useful for when you are learning the techniques described the book.
 But once you have mastered the basics and you are trying to actually analyze churn for a live product or service you will need a more efficient way to operate.
 The code described in this section is a partially automated framework for calculating metrics on events, and performing quality assurance (QA) checks associated with this process.
 So these are all the topics described in chapter 3, but this is a more scalable system for applying the techniques to a large data set than the